Sweet Corey-Bey is Producing Shugsline

 photo by Angel Edwards

-Shugsline is the production moniker of Sweet Corey-Bey (they/them/theirs), a musician, cultural organizer, and communications professional based in Philadelphia.
+Shugsline is the production moniker of Sweet Corey-Bey, a musician, cultural organizer, and communications professional based in Philadelphia.

 Across mediums of content creation, design, sound, and filmmaking, Sweet’s work applies a storytelling lens to shift cultural narratives and build more liberatory worlds in the legacy of other Gender-Variant cultural workers.
-In addition to working as a social media and Marketing Coordinator for Intercultural Journeys, Sweet supports communications and volunteers for the community driven and Southwest Philly food distribution program, Free Brunch Program by Wholistic Art.
+In addition to working as a social media and Marketing Coordinator for Journey Arts, Sweet supports the Southwest Philly food distribution program, Free Brunch Program by Wholistic Art.

-Sweet started off 2025 touring Australia in support of Yaya Bey.
-They will broadcast Shugsline radio with the Inside Out Radio Collective on WPFW 89.3 FM on 4th Mondays at 7pm.
-They will release their debut solo album “On the Line” in August.
+In 2026, Sweet will continue to broadcast Shugsline radio with the Inside Out Collective on WPFW Washington on 4th Mondays from 6-7pm.
+They will release their debut mixtape “On the Line”.

 In 2024, they were awarded a Black Music City grant to support their project Black Blues Culture recognizing and honoring the influence of Philadelphia's Black music heritage, a collaboration between Philadelphia public music radio stations WXPN, WRTI, and REC Philly. they appeared on NPR’s Tiny Desk supporting YaYa Bey, additionally accompanying YaYa on a headlining tour across North America.
 At the end of the year, they partnered with the Black Historians’ Department to headline the genre-exploration convening Downtempo Lover’s Ball.